telerik/document-processing-docs/libraries/radspreadprocessing/working-with-rows-and-columns/resizing.md

 	rowSelection.AutoFitHeight();
 {{endregion}}

-> The expected behavior when calling the **AutoFitHeight** method on a row that contains a merged and wrapped [CellSelection](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.spreadsheet.model.cellselection) is to set the default [RowHeight](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.spreadsheet.model.rowheight) value instead of calculating the row height according to its content.
+> The expected behavior when calling the **AutoFitHeight** method on a row that contains merged and wrapped cells is to set the default [RowHeight](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.spreadsheet.model.rowheight) value instead of calculating the row height according to its content.
 In order to measure the cell content you can check the exposed by the [LayoutHelper class](#layouthelper-class) methods.

 ## Columns Width